flutter/website/src/docs/get-started/codelab.md

 {{site.alert.tip}}
-  If you see a warning on a hot reload that you might need to restart the app, you should consider restarting the app.
-It might be a false positive, but restarting ensures that your changes are reflected in the app's UI.
+  If you see a warning on a hot reload that you might need to restart the app, consider restarting it.
+  The warning might be a false positive, but restarting your app ensures that your changes are reflected in the app's UI.
 {{site.alert.end}}